 This interactive web project charts the constellation of political players as Palestinians approach a period of political change.
 Over 100 pen portraits reveal new insights into the personalities and power structures that will shape the future of Palestinian politics.

-A new study from ECFR shows that, perhaps surprisingly, between 2007 and 2017, cohesion among EU member states has improved, even after years of crises.
+European cohesion is bouncing back after crisis years.
 The EU Cohesion Monitor presents new insights on cohesion as an underestimated source of strength and collective action in the EU.

 Edited by Ulrike Esther Franke, Manuel Lafont Rapnouil & Susi Dennison

 A critical mass of countries agree on the need for more flexible cooperation, but what could it look like?